 3′ Passing Law Detector Prototype

-At the end of 2011 a functional hardware package has been developed, has been tested against stationary targets, and is ready for trials to determine its overall capabilities and limitations leading to live trails or component modifications.
-This will be dictated by the equipment ability to accurately register passing vehicles of various sizes passing at predetermined speed differentials (bicycle velocity, vehicle velocity, velocity difference).
+Currently we are beginning live trials to determine the system’s overall capabilities and limitations leading to true data collection.
+The timeline to data collection will be dictated by the equipment’s ability to accurately register passing vehicles of various sizes at predetermined speed differentials (bicycle velocity, vehicle velocity, velocity difference).
 These trials will also determine optimal camera orientation for the capture of all required data points, such as road design and installed facilities, weather and visibility conditions, rider in-lane position and behavior, motorized vehicle distance during pass, make, model, license plate, and post pass behavior.

 Once the equipment passes the required use tests, the sensor boom will be modified so that it may be adjusted, rather than being static, to match the outside edge of the handlebar or riders shoulder, whichever is further from the mid-line of the bicycle.
 The current design is a prototype and is not shielded for wet weather use (exposed distance sensor with associated circuit board) which would require modifications to collect data in those conditions.
 The main components of the system are an HD camera with a wide angle lens, a light-weight front bike rack, and a custom designed and fabricated high contrast display (displays inches) coupled with a distance sensor utilizing ultrasound.